WHO WE ARE

-Support a sustainable food system that's environmentally sound, economically viable, and socially just.
+A sustainable food system — environmentally sound, economically viable, and socially just

-Diversity in foods grown and eaten is a key component to individual and environmental health.
+Diversity in foods grown and eaten, as a key component to individual and environmental health

-Experiential learning is a tool for impactful education.
+Experiential learning as a tool for impactful education

-Family meals are a powerful means of promoting well-being.
+Family meals as a powerful means of promoting well-being